garthendrich/ArtistsOfTheGalaxy/README.md

 Artists of the Galaxy is a game type of screensaver created using WebGL.
 This is treated as a final project for CMSC 161 A.Y.
 2022 - 2023.
 This project is about a spaceship in space on a quest to travel through the galaxy and paint the planets with its bullets

-# How to Run

-1. Open the folder through Visual Studio Code.
-2. Download the live server extension in VS Code.
-3. Run the live server through VS Code.

----
+# Live Demo

-1. Run the application through the live demo below.
+Here is the link for the live demo: https://artistsofthegalaxy.netlify.app/

 ## Interactions